 The type seven person prefers a broad oversight of a topic to a deep understanding, excited by spontaneity and vast numbers of ideas.

-This makes them very useful in the developmental and creative stages of a new project or creative process rather than in the practical implementation.
+This makes them very useful in the developmental and creative stages of a new project or creative process rather than in practical implementation.

 Enneagram Type 7 individuals absorb information